-Senator Julian Cyr is looking for motivated, passionate and energetic individuals to serve as Summer Fellows on his re-election campaign for the Massachusetts State Senate.
+Senator Julian Cyr is looking for motivated, passionate and energetic individuals to serve as Fall Fellows on his re-election campaign for the Massachusetts State Senate.

 Fellows will get hands-on campaign experience in an exciting and competitive race supporting the field team in grassroots organizing, outreach, and voter contact.
 Fellows will report to the campaign’s Field Organizers to work on volunteer recruitment, digital outreach, mobilizing communities, and managing campaign data.

-The Fellowship program is seeking candidates who can commit to a full or part time schedule including evenings and occasional weekends.
+The Fellowship program is seeking candidates who can commit to a part-time, flexible schedule.
 This position is unpaid but is a fantastic learning opportunity to work for one of the most qualified, passionate, and experienced candidates for the State Senate race.

-Visit bit.ly/juliancyrfellowship to apply for the Summer Fellowship program.
-The deadline to apply is May 15th.
+Visit bit.ly/juliancyrfellowship to apply for the Fall Fellowship program.
+The deadline to apply is September 28.